milelo/yetipad-app/README.md

 1. A dynamically constructed hierarchical-menu for the content items (like notes) constructed from content tags.
 An item can have multiple parents.
 1. A ClojureScript software and tooling stack. - my favourite language.
-1. Easy to add specialised viewers, editors and features.
+1. Fairly easy to add specialised viewers, editors and features.

 ## Usage